CV Example Retail

 When you’re applying for a retail role, it’s equally important to create a good impression with your CV.
 This means sufficiently spaced headings, bulleted lists, highlighted titles and neutral colours (black, white, pale blue, grey and green).

 With regards to fonts, stick to 12pt for standard text for readability and go 2-4pts higher to emphasise section headings.
 Make good use of white space to avoid your CV looking cluttered.
-Use one of our resume templates to ensure a professional presentation of your skills and work experience.
+Use one of our resume templates and cv templates to ensure a professional presentation of your skills and work experience on your resume.

 Hopefully, you now have everything you need to create your own retail CV.